Brick-Seguros/.github/profile/README.md

 ### What is Brick?
 We are helping the largest insurers to build AI agents.

-We help them to automate underwriting and claims management by interacting with powerful agents that organize their knowledge base, build great decision oriented workflows and generate powerful insights.
+We help them to automate underwriting and claims management by interacting with powerful agents that organize their knowledge base, build great decision oriented workflows and generate valuable insights.

 We do that by usign the best tools to solve each of one of those problems.